- Academic Calendar

-- Present evidence of a Bachelor of Science degree in Nursing or another appropriate major from a regionally accredited institution.
+Present evidence of a Bachelor of Science degree in Nursing or another appropriate major from a regionally accredited institution.

-- Provide an essay or goal statement outlining reasons for choosing to become a nurse anesthetist, reasons for choosing to attend a faith-based institution, and why you have specifically choosing ADU.
+Provide an essay or goal statement outlining reasons for choosing to become a nurse anesthetist, reasons for choosing to attend a faith-based institution, and why you have specifically chosen Adventist University of Health Sciences.

-- Provide three recommendations using ADU forms1.
+Provide three recommendations using ADU Recommendation Forms.
 One recommendation must be from a licensed CRNA that the applicant has shadowed.
 Recommendations from friends or family members are not accepted.

 Provide evidence of English language proficiency for those applicants for whom English is not their primary language or who have graduated from a non-English speaking school (see English Language Proficiency section).